pluots/zspell/README.md

 These dictionaries are licensed under various licenses, different from that of this project.
 Please see the applicable `.license` file withing the `dictionaries/` directory.

-**Note: this project was previously named "textdistance".
-Please make sure to update all references.**